Jiasheng-He/CDOL/README.md

 ## neural_demand.py
 neural model fitting for regression problem

-# How to run this program?
+# How to run this project?
-> 1. First you should download the whole program.
+> 1. First you should download the whole project.
 ## MacOS/ Linux
 > 2. Then open the terminal, go to the directory of Source_Code and enter
 >> bash run.sh